 According to Dealroom, there are at least seven B2B BNPL players in Europe right now, such as Klarna’s (a fintech company that provides online financial services such as buy now, pay later services) partner – Billie.
 Billie got a big boost in October after having partnered with Klarna to roll out a B2B side to its business.
 Other companies that offer this option are Mondu, Hokodu, or even Treyd amongst others.

 How did The Nest support a French B2B marketplace that connects designers with boutiques across the globe?

 Ankorstore is an online B2B marketplace that allows retailers to discover and select from thousands of brands in just a few clicks.
 With Ankorstore, brands are able to sell worldwide, benefitting from direct contact to their retailers.
 The company reached the unicorn status and wanted to ensure the consistent delivery of high-quality B2B support for their brands, no matter volumes and peaks, as such the company was looking for an experienced and reliable customer service provider, offering a scalable and adaptable omnichannel multilingual solution.

-See below how The Nest supports Ankorstore in its development, expansion and success:
+See below how The Nest by Webhelp, an outsourcing provider, supports Ankorstore in its development, expansion and success: